inslichtruecken/gpx/allgemein/how-to-add-tracks.md

 * Start Location Latitude N/S:  start.lat  (format: 48.60280)
 * Start Location Longitude O/W: start.long (format:  8.90339)
 * Length:                       length
 * Duration:                     duration
+* Rise in Elevation:            rise
 * Difficulty:                   difficulty
 * Rating:                       rating      (1, 2 or 3)
 * Image:                        image       (must be stored in assets/images)
 * Image Alt Text:               image-text
 * Link(s) for more informaton:  info-links  (separated by blank, include https://)
+* Link more details:            details-link (in case you have another web site with a more detailed description of that track)
 * Map showing track as Image:   map-image   (must be stored in assets/maps)
 * Name of the GPX File:         gpx-file    (must be stored in assets/tracks)
 * Tags describing this track    tags        (separated by blank)